txdat/notes/obsidian/engineering/system-design/distributed-system-practitioners.md

 	- read (shared) lock: acquired when a record is read, blocks write from another transaction (multiple read locks can be acquired at the same time)
 - 2 phases
 	- expanding phase: acquire locks (without releasing)
-	- shrinking phase: release locks (without acquring)
+	- shrinking phase: release locks (without acquiring)
+- 2PL guarantees serializability. strict 2PL (hold all locks until commit/abort) additionally avoids cascading aborts

 #### snapshot isolation via multiversion concurrency control (MVCC)
-- an optimistic concurrency control that stores multiple versions of each record -> reads are never blocked by other transactions that are updating same data
+- MVCC itself is a *storage* technique (keep multiple versions of each record), not a concurrency-control discipline -> reads are never blocked by other transactions that are updating same data
+	- it underpins optimistic schemes (snapshot isolation with first-committer-wins) and pessimistic ones alike (2PL for writers + MVCC snapshot readers, e.g. SQL Server RCSI)
+- snapshot isolation on top of MVCC is optimistic: the write-conflict check is deferred to commit time
 - how it works?
 	- DB keeps 2 timestamps of a transaction Tstart, Tend
 	- DB reads version of record that has committed time <= Tstart, accepts write if latest version of record <= Tstart (no change)